-20. Payment of sums to NILGOSC
+21. Payment of sums to NILGOSC

-As well as the payment of employee and employer pension contributions employers are required to pay to NILGOSC on or before such dates falling at intervals of not more than 12 months as NILGOSC may specify:
+As well as the payment of employee and employer pension contributions, employers are required to pay to NILGOSC on or before such dates falling at intervals of not more than 12 months as NILGOSC may specify:

-- any amount notified by NILGOSC during the interval to cover any extra charge for payment of ill-health pensions or early payment of deferred benefits or deferred pensioner benefits on ill-health grounds; - the cost of any strain on the Fund in respect of flexible retirements, redundancy or business efficiency retirements; - the cost of any strain on the Fund' relating to the waiver by the employer of any actuarial reduction; - the cost of any additional annual pension (up to £8,131 (2023/24 rates)) granted to the member by the employer; - any amount specified in a notice given to the employer by NILGOSC in consequence of additional costs that have arisen as a result of the employer's level of performance; and - Any employee and employer contributions received from the Ministry of Defence in respect of an employee on reserve forces service leave.
+- any amount notified by NILGOSC during the interval to cover any extra charge for payment of ill-health pensions or early payment of deferred benefits or deferred pensioner benefits on ill-health grounds; - the cost of any strain on the Fund in respect of flexible retirements, redundancy or business efficiency retirements; - the cost of any strain on the Fund' relating to the waiver by the employer of any actuarial reduction; - any strain on the fund cost relating to the employer 'switching on' the 85 year rule when a member voluntarily retires before age 60; - the cost of any additional annual pension (up to £8,675 (2024/25 rates)) granted to the member by the employer; - any amount specified in a notice given to the employer by NILGOSC in consequence of additional costs that have arisen as a result of the employer's level of performance; and - Any employee and employer contributions received from the Ministry of Defence in respect of an employee on reserve forces service leave.

-21. Glossary
+22. Glossary